iamginjala/Technical-Interview-Preparation/README.md

 - Converts letters to phonetic codes
 - Error handling for non-letter inputs
 - Interactive word conversion
+### 4. Flashcard App: French to English Vocabulary Practice

+A simple flashcard app built with Python and Tkinter to help users learn and practice common French words and their English translations.

+- Displays a French word on a flashcard, flipping to reveal its English translation after 3 seconds.
+- Users can mark words as "Known" or "Unknown."
+- Tracks progress and saves unknown words for future practice.

 ### Upcoming Projects
 - Web Scraper